elasticrash/spawnflake/README.md

 # 🐙❄️ Spawnflake [![Rust](https://github.com/elasticrash/spawnflake/actions/workflows/rust.yml/badge.svg)](https://github.com/elasticrash/spawnflake/actions/workflows/rust.yml)

-carSpawnflake generates random data and/or based on patterns for relational databases.
+Spawnflake generates random data and/or based on patterns for relational databases.
 This is still in its early stages.
 These are the supported features so far (0.2.0):
 * db support
     - mysql
     - postgres